-This table reports the standardised rates of use for the last year analysed (2021), as well as the average rates of increase, by province, by region and in total, for the entire period (2011-2021), for the last three years (2019-2021) and for the period preceding the last three years (2011-2019)
+This table reports the standardised rates of use for the last year analysed (2022), as well as the average rates of increase, by province, by region and in total, for the entire period (2012-2022), for the last years (2019-2022) and for the period preceding the last years (2012-2019)

-In order to find out whether the trend in the last three years differs from that in the years before, a linear mixed model was fitted in two steps.
+In order to find out whether the trend in the last years differs from that in the years before, a linear mixed model was fitted in two steps.
 In the first step a change in trend on the national level is tested.
 If this test is significant, in a second step, the model tests whether the difference in trend is significant for each province, region and at the national level.
 The data of 2020 are excluded from the models.

-The significance of the test for a change in trend is reported in the Structural break column: \ P-value $\leq 0.05$ / \\ P-value $\leq 0.01$ / \\\ P-value $\leq 0.001$ and NS for a non-significant result.
+The significance of the test for a change in trend is reported in the Structural break column : \ P-value $\leq 0.05 / $ P-value $\leq 0.01 / $ P-value $\leq 0.001$ and NS for a non-significant result.

-'NA' is shown where the nomenclature codes selected for the analysis have not been used for the entire three-year period or when the statistical tests cannot be evaluated.
+'NA' is shown where the nomenclature codes selected for the analysis have not been used for the entire last period or when the statistical tests cannot be evaluated.